Purfview/whisper-standalone-win/README.md

 [Standalone executables](https://github.com/Purfview/whisper-standalone-win/releases) of [OpenAI's Whisper](https://github.com/openai/whisper) & [Faster-Whisper](https://github.com/guillaumekln/faster-whisper) for those who don't want to bother with Python.

 Faster-Whisper executables are x86-64 compatible with Windows 7, Linux v5.4, macOS v10.15 and above.
+Faster-Whisper-XXL executables are x86-64 compatible with Windows 7, Linux v5.4 and above.
+Whisper executables are x86-64 compatible with Windows 7 and above.
 Meant to be used in command-line interface or in programs like [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit), [Tero Subtitler](https://github.com/URUWorks/TeroSubtitler), [FFAStrans](https://ffastrans.com/wp/).
 Faster-Whisper is much faster & better than OpenAI's Whisper, and it requires less RAM/VRAM.